PrefectHQ/prefect/docs/guides/moving-data.md

     prefect block register -m prefect_gcp
     ```

 You should see a message in the CLI that several block types were registered.

 ## Create a storage bucket

-Create a storage bucket in your cloud provider account.
+Create a storage bucket in the cloud provider account.

-Ensure the bucket is publicly accessible or that you have the appropriate permissions to fetch data from and write data to it.
+Ensure the bucket is publicly accessible or that create a user or service account with the appropriate permissions to fetch and write data.

 ## Create a credentials block

+If the bucket is private there are two options to authenticate:

+1. Use a worker that is authenticated at deployment run time.
+2. Create a block with configuration details and reference it when the storage block is created.

+A credentials block specific to the cloud provider or a secret block can be created via the Prefect UI or Python code.

-If your bucket is private and you need to be authenticated to read or write to your storage bucket, use the Prefect UI or Python code to create a credentials block for your cloud provider.
+Below we'll use Python code to create a credentials block for the cloud provider.

-In this example we'll use Python code.
+!!!
+Warning "Credentials safety"

-Reminder, don't store credential values in public locations such as public git repositories.
+    Reminder, don't store credential values in public locations such as public git platform repositories.

 === "AWS"